 Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used pain relievers.
 There are various NSAIDs you can get as a prescription from your health care provider.
 Some are also available “over the counter” or OTC, which means that you do not need a prescription to take them.

-While you may not know the word NSAID, you're probably familiar with some of the brands, such as:
+While you may not know the word NSAID, you probably know some OTC NSAIDs better by their generic and brand names such as:

 - Ibuprofen, which is sold OTC under the brand names Motrin® and Advil®

 - Naproxen Sodium (sometimes called Naproxen) which is sold OTC under the brand name Aleve®

 There are also other medications which may contain an NSAID.
 NSAIDs can provide effective relief but, if not taken correctly – at too high a dose, for too long, or in combination with one another, you may increase your chance of side effects and may adversely affect your kidneys, heart and digestive system.1

 - Wilcox CM, Cryer B, Triadafilopoulos G. Patterns of use and public perception of over-the-counter pain relievers: focus on nonsteroidal antiinflammatory drugs.
 J Rheumatol.
 2005;32:2218-2224.

 Aleve is a trademark of Bayer Healthcare LLC.